spacetelescope/webbpsf/docs/relnotes.rst

 *Not yet released*

+* Python 3 compatibility added.
+All tests pass on Python 3.4. (`#2 <https://github.com/mperrin/webbpsf/issues/2>`)
 * Fixed an issue that would prevent users from adding defocus to PSF calculations (`#59 <https://github.com/mperrin/webbpsf/issues/59>`)
+* WebbPSF no longer attempts to display a welcome message on new installs; that idea proved to be less helpful than originally expected.

 .. _rel0.3.2: